alansobchacki/odin-js-testing-practice/README.md

 To run this:

+0 - You need Linux (or WSL), Node.js, and Jest installed on your local machine
 1 - Clone this directory
-2 - Open your terminal (assuming you are using Linux or WSL) and `cd` to the directory
+2 - Open your terminal and `cd` to the cloned directory folder
 3 - Run `npm test` and watch the magic happen.

 ## About